 See when babies drop the third nap, if your baby is ready to make the 3 to 2 nap transition, and how you can smoothly drop the third nap with your baby!

 Between 6 and 8 months old your baby’s wake times will increase, meaning your baby will be able to stay awake for a longer period of time before he needs a nap.
 This is also the age when the third nap is commonly dropped.

-Most babies should be getting two to three hours of daytime sleep at this age and can handle between 2.5 to 3.5 hours of wake time at once.
+Most babies should be getting two to three hours of daytime sleep at this age and can typically handle between 2.5 to 3.5 hours of wake time at six months old.

 How to Know Baby is Ready to Drop Third Nap?

-Don’t drop the third nap at the first sign of a sleep struggle.
-Watch your baby for several days consistently before making a nap transition.
+Don’t drop the third nap at the first sign of a sleep struggle like your baby only napping 30 minutes all of a sudden.
+Watch your baby for several days before making a nap transition.

 Here are some signs that your baby will show you when it’s time to make the 3 to 2 nap transition:

 - Your baby starts refusing a nap that he used to take without any problem.
 You may put him down at the same time that you always did and he may lie in his crib happily or start to cry instead of falling asleep.
 Babies often fight the catnap first when they are ready to drop it.